huddeldaddel/mailbackup/README.md

 To run the application you need to have [Java](https://openjdk.java.net/projects/jdk/11/) installed on your machine.
 You don't need to build to software yourself - we have the [latest release](https://github.com/huddeldaddel/mailbackup/releases/download/v0.1.0/v0.1.0.zip) available for download.
-Now unzip the mailbackup archive at the target location and you are ready to execute the program.
+Now unzip the MailBackup archive at the target location and you are ready to execute the program.

 ## Usage